mohan-s1/lammps_install/README.md

 `./python_install.sh`

+## MacOS Installation Process

+The easiest way to download the entirety of this repository and compile LAMMPS would be to follow the steps starting at ***Cloning the Repository*** which is dependent on you having git installed.
+You can check if you have git by typing:

+`git --version`

+in your terminal.
+If you have it, some output

+`git version x.xx.x`

+should appear.
+If not,follow the procedure listed in ***Homebrew and Git Installation*** below

+### Homebrew and Git Installation

+The following set of instructions is contingent on you having the MacOS pacakge manager, Homebrew.
+You can check if you have it by typing

+`brew --version`

+in the terminal.
+If nothing comes up, follow the subsequent instructions.

+Install Command Line Tools as a necessary precursor to obtaining Homebrew.
+This can be done by entering

+`xcode-select --install`

+in your terminal, running it, and accepting whatever changes it asks to make.
+From there, you can run the following command per [Homebrew's website](https://brew.sh/) to download the software:

+`/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`

+words

 # Tutorial Completion
 In terms of completing the LAMMPS tutorials, make sure you follow the instructions of the site and make sure the file structure mathces what's listed on the site; that and making sure the names of the files you read in match within the LAMMPS scripts themselves.
 Ex. being the Level 1 Graphene under Deformation instructions.
 Alternatively, you should be able to run everything I have "out of the box" where all input scripts are named